 So in my opinion that is the definition of a scam and, it’s safe to say that with that in mind there is simply no way I will be recommending the Job Quitter Club to you as something to join because it’s just total junk.

-Instead, if you truly want to stand a chance of making good money with affiliate marketing you should join Wealthy Affiliate which is a legitimate program that has been proven to help people achieve success.
+Instead, if you truly want to stand a chance of making good money with affiliate marketing you should join Commission Academy which is a legitimate program that has been proven to help people achieve success.

 Or alternatively, you could just pick another legit method altogether from my top picks page here.